ranujasanmir/PixcapSoundConverter/README.md

 ## Terms And Condition

-1. **Use Responsibly**: PCMCm is developed for only personal usage.
+1. **Use Responsibility**: PCMC is developed for only personal usage.

 2. **Security**: Virustotal show PCMC has viruses.
 Don't worry.
 It's because we developed this application using old compiler.
 PCMC is 1000% secured!